lalrpop/lalrpop/doc/tutorial.md

 other name with two underscores somewhere else).

-**Nonterminal declarations.** After the `grammar` declaration comes a *series of nonterminal* declarations.
-This grammar has two *nonterminals, `Term` and `Num`.
-A nonterminal is just a name that we *give to something which can be parsed.
-Each nonterminal is then *defined in terms of other things.
+**Nonterminal declarations.** After the `grammar` declaration comes a series of *nonterminal declarations*.
+This grammar has two nonterminals, `Term` and `Num`.
+A nonterminal is just a name that we give to something which can be parsed.
+Each nonterminal is then defined in terms of other things.

 Let's start with `Num`, at the end of the file, which is declared as follows: